QuickJot

 Diagram to show how the initial prototype of QuickJot had flaws in too many buttons for the same feature and text that is hard to read.

+Our users noticed redundancies in the app and also had trouble with readability of the fonts we chose.
 Our key takeaways were to focus on simplifying features and prioritizing readability over aesthetics.
 We then used our feedback to construct our final prototype and completed our app: QuickJot.

 REFLECTION